Pin itMike Strantz's bolder sibling to Caledonia, routed through the ruins of an indigo plantation.

 If Caledonia is the composed older sibling, True Blue is the one who came back from art school with strong opinions.
-Mike Strantz designed both courses, four years apart, on adjacent properties in Pawleys Island.
+Mike Strantz designed both courses on adjacent properties in Pawleys Island, four years apart.
 Where Caledonia whispers, True Blue raises its voice.
-Where Caledonia guides the eye along oak-lined corridors, True Blue confronts the player with vast waste areas, enormous greens, and tee shots that demand a commitment before revealing whether the decision was wise.
+Where Caledonia guides the eye along oak-lined corridors, True Blue confronts you with vast waste areas, enormous greens, and tee shots that demand a commitment before revealing whether the decision was wise.

-Strantz built True Blue in 1998 on a former indigo plantation, and the land's agricultural past is visible in the broad, open expanses that define many holes.
-The routing moves through sandy waste areas that recall the property's coastal origins, punctuated by stands of pine and hardwood that survived the clearing.
-It is a landscape that feels ancient and unsettled, more suggestive of the Scottish coast than the typical Lowcountry corridor course.
+Strantz built True Blue in 1998 on a former indigo plantation, and the agricultural past is visible in the broad open expanses that define many holes.
+Sandy waste areas recall the property's coastal origins, punctuated by stands of pine and hardwood that survived the clearing.

-At 7,060 yards from the back tees with a slope of 139, True Blue plays longer than Caledonia by over 500 yards.
-The par shifts from 70 to 72, and the additional yardage shows up in the par 4s, several of which stretch beyond 440 yards.
-But length alone does not account for True Blue's difficulty.
-Strantz designed greens here that are among the largest and most dramatically contoured on the Grand Strand.
-Some putting surfaces exceed 10,000 square feet, with internal slopes that can redirect a ball 20 feet from where it lands.
-A shot to the correct side of the green leaves a manageable putt.
-A shot to the wrong side can leave three putts as the likely outcome.
+From the back at 7,060 yards with a slope of 139, True Blue plays longer than Caledonia by over 500 yards.
+Par shifts from 70 to 72, and the additional yardage shows up in par 4s that stretch beyond 440.
+Length isn't the only difficulty.
+Strantz designed greens here that are among the largest and most dramatically contoured on the Grand Strand, with some surfaces exceeding 10,000 square feet and internal slopes that can redirect a ball 20 feet from where it lands.

-The opening hole announces the course's intentions immediately.
-A par 4 of modest length, it plays from an elevated tee across a waste area to a fairway that sits below the surrounding terrain.
-The green is visible from the tee, but the depth perception required to judge the approach is challenging.
-It is a disorienting beginning for players accustomed to more conventional openers, and that disorientation is by design.
-Strantz wanted golfers to engage with each shot on its own terms rather than relying on habits developed elsewhere.
+The opening hole announces the intentions immediately: a par 4 of modest length playing from an elevated tee across a waste area to a fairway sitting below the surrounding terrain.
+The depth perception required to judge the approach is challenging.
+It's a disorienting beginning, and that's by design.

-Green fees in the $150 to $196 range position True Blue below Caledonia in price while offering a fundamentally different experience.
-Many visitors book both courses as a pair, which the management encourages through package pricing.
+Green fees of $150 to $196 position True Blue below Caledonia while offering a fundamentally different experience.
+Many visitors book both as a pair, which the management encourages through package pricing.
 Playing them on consecutive days provides the clearest picture of Strantz's range as a designer: restraint and intimacy at Caledonia, ambition and confrontation at True Blue.

-For architecture-minded golfers, True Blue is essential.
-It represents Strantz at his most expressive, pushing the boundaries of what daily-fee golf on the Grand Strand could look like.
-It is not a course that yields its pleasures immediately.
+For architecture-minded golfers, this is essential.
+It represents Strantz at his most expressive.
 A first round can feel disorienting, even hostile.
-Subsequent visits reveal the logic in the routing, the fairness beneath the visual intimidation, the way each hole asks a clear question and rewards a thoughtful answer.
+Subsequent visits reveal the logic in the routing.

 Myrtle Beach, South Carolina